On govt’s plea to transfer all petitions relating to citizenship law, SC issues notices

 The top court said it will hear the transfer petition on Friday.

-On December 18, the apex court had agreed to examine the constitutional validity of the new law, but refused to stay its operation.
+On December 18, the apex court had agreed to examine the constitutional validity of the new law but refused to stay its operation.

 The newly amended law seeks to grant citizenship to non-Muslim migrants belonging to Hindu, Sikh, Buddhist, Christian, Jain and Parsi communities who came to the country from Pakistan, Bangladesh and Afghanistan on or before December 31, 2014.